jqbeh/Bioinformatics-notes/README.md

-# first-repo
+# Bioinformatics notebook

-This is my first repo!
+Welcome to my first Github repo!
+This notebook was created for the purpose of keeping track of and sharing some common bioinformatics tools that I use.